SimoneTestino/SimoneTestino/content/ColivingLiguria/Houses/Ville Chiappella/Volunteers Ville Chiappella.md

 **Your Role as a "Comodatario"**

 It is essential to understand the legal nature of your stay.
 While we use the term "volunteer" colloquially, legally you will be a **`comodatario`** (a resident under a free rental contract) governed by a formal **`comodato d'uso`** agreement.
 Your sole obligation is to take care of the property.
-For a complete explanation, please read the [[Legal Constrains on Volunteers]] page.
+For a complete explanation, please read the [[Limiti Legali del Volontariato]] page.

 - **Financial Independence (Required)**: The `comodato` contract can be terminated at any time.
 Therefore, it is **mandatory that you can prove sufficient financial means to be fully independent** in case the agreement ends unexpectedly.